-Grizelda, the youngest daughter sat down, leaning against a tree stump.
-She combed the grassy hair of her doll, that was made from sticks and leaves.
-“Mamma, do you think we're going to find something today?”
+Grizelda, the youngest daughter sat down and leaned against a tree stump.
+She combed the grassy hair of her doll, which was made from sticks and leaves.
+“Mamma, do you think we’re going to find something today?”

 “Grizelda dear- “she grunted, her long dress making it hard to climb.
 If Nicholas were here things would be so much easier.
 “Momma needs to focus.”

 Adiscordia, Grizelda’s sister older by a year or so was close by, helping her family look for edible nuts and herbs.
 She looked back at her sister.
-Hope wasn’t something she had, at 5 years old she had already seen corpses covered in blankets.
+Hope wasn’t something she had, at five years old she had already seen corpses lined up in blankets.
 The fact that she was still alive was surprising to her.
-She decided to change the subject.
+She decided to help her mother.
 “Gri!
 Here, now.”

 Grizelda smiled as she got up and rushed to her sister.
-“It's hard to find the right tree.
-Some trees have good bark to eat.
-Some do not.
-Mamma needs focus to find out which tree is not going to make you sick.”
+“It’s hard to find the right tree.
+Some trees have good bark to eat, some don’t.
+Mamma needs focus to find out which tree won’t make you sick.”

 Grizelda looked down and nodded.
 “Did the other people eat bad bark?”

 Adiscordia was still focused, kneeling on the ground looking for nuts when she heard a noise.
-Her eyes quickly turned hoping to see her father but instead, she saw something that made her heartbeat quicker.
+Her eyes darted to the side hoping to see her father but instead, she saw something that made her heart beat quicker.
 It was meat.

-Grizelda’s look softened as she smiled.
+Grizelda’s face softened as she smiled.
 She had never seen a squirrel before, it was cute!

 Adiscordia’s hands silently rummaged through the ground, her eyes not losing focus.
 She picked up a rock as slowly as possible, if it saw her, she would lose it.
 She raised her hand, aimed, and then-